ssichynskyi/web_metric_collection/README.md

 ## Known issues
 - smoke test for Kafka producer fails with SSL error.
 The reason is unclear.
   Possible workaround - to use SASL authentication instead of providing certificates

+## ToDo
+- move constants to separate module (fix this in tests and in service)
+- update service usage here
+- improve logging
+- adjust CI
+- move common code into separate repo and connect as submodule (authentication)
+- improve import system
+- add local kafka and postgres configuration for testing
+- add containerized CI testing -> using kafka and postgres containers
+- improve mock (with patching) if possible
+- add commit hooks and CI manipulations
+- change docu strings to restructuredText and add automatic formatting by black
+- add automatic docu-string creation